-The district is also actively recruiting for an additional part-time custodian to maintain/improve a clean, safe, and healthy school environment.
+The district hired an additional part-time custodian at the Dairyland campus to maintain/improve a clean, safe, and healthy school environment.
 (Goal 2, Action 2)

 Parents, family, and community stakeholders will become more fully engaged as partners in the education of students in ADUSD.